huggingface/blog/paligemma2.md

 The new PaliGemma 2 release is even more exciting than the previous one, with various sizes fitting everyone’s needs and stronger pre-trained models.
 We are looking forward to seeing what the community will build!

-We thank Google team for releasing this amazing model family.
-Big thanks to [Pablo Montalvo](https://huggingface.co/Molbap) for integrating the model to transformers.
+We thank the Google team for releasing this amazing, and open, model family.
+Big thanks to [Pablo Montalvo](https://huggingface.co/Molbap) for integrating the model to transformers, and to [Lysandre](https://huggingface.co/lysandre), [Raushan](https://huggingface.co/RaushanTurganbay), [Arthur](https://huggingface.co/ArthurZ), [Yieh-Dar](https://huggingface.co/ydshieh) and the rest of the team for reviewing, testing, and merging in no time.

 ## Resources